Ford Anglia: Anglia A54A (Australia: 1946–1948)

 The Australian-built Anglia A54A used the chassis and front panels of the British E04A and was offered in four-door saloon, tourer, coupe utility, and panel van body styles.
 The 8 hp, 933 cc engine was used, and all models featured running boards.

 Three different types of radiator grilles were fitted to A54A models.
 Both the original and the revised E04A grilles were used and a third style, unique to the A54A, was introduced in 1948.
 This featured a centrally placed vertical chrome strip.

 Anglia E494A (1949–1953)

 The 1949 model, code E494A, was a makeover of the previous model with a rather more 1940s-style front end, including the sloped, twin-lobed radiator grille.
 Again, it was a very spartan vehicle and in 1948, it was Britain's lowest-priced four-wheel car.
 The 10 hp, 1172 cc engine was again available in export markets; this model is called the E493OA.
+This would also be the first Anglia to be sold in the US and Canada.

 An Anglia tested by the British magazine The Motor in 1948 had a top speed of 57 mph and could accelerate from 0–50 mph in 38.3 seconds.
 A fuel consumption of 36.2 mpgimp was recorded.
 The test car cost £309 including taxes.

 Including all production, 108,878 were built.
 When production as an Anglia ceased in October 1953, it continued as the extremely basic Ford Popular until 1959.